 Database Commands

 Commands for managing your database schema through migrations and populating data with seeders.
-Fastman wraps Alembic to provide a simpler, Laravel-style interface for migration management.
+Fastman wraps Alembic with a simpler, consistent interface for everyday migration tasks.

 Migrations